LSU football leads Central Michigan after one quarter of play

 The LSU Tigers (1-1) got off to that hot start that fans have been asking for as they raced out to a 21-0 lead over the visiting Central Michigan Chippewas (1-1) in Tiger Stadium on Saturday night in a game that LSU desperately needs to win, but also play well.

-The Tiger offense answered right back with a three play scoring drive an another passing touchdown from Johnson to Smith to take the 14-0 lead.
+The Tiger offense answered right back with a three-play scoring drive and another passing touchdown from Johnson to Smith to take the 14-0 lead.

 LSU's defense got in on the scoring act as Derek Stingley forced a fumble on a short pass to the running back and Andre Anthony scooped and scored for the Tigers to take a 21-0 lead in the first quarter.